-Kapp uses AHED, which is a new software solution for the calculation of shell and tube heat exchangers featuring fluids and mixes editor, sensible heat-/condensation calculations, single pass and multi pass units, with or without baffles and many more features.
+Kapp uses AHED, a new software solution developed by HRS for the calculation of shell and tube heat exchangers, for numerous fluids and mixtures, heat/condensation calculations, single-pass and multi-pass units, with or without baffles and many more features.
 Want to know more?
 Visit www.hrs-ahed.com.

-A multitube heat exchanger has multiple tubes to carry the product.
-The product flows through the inner tubes and the service fluid through the surrounding shell.
+This heat exchanger has multiple tubes to transport the product.
+The product flows through the inner tubes and the service fluid flows through the surrounding tube

-The double tube heat exchanger allows for unrestricted flow of product, making it the ideal heat exchanger for viscous products.
+The tube-in-tube design ensures unrestricted product flow, making it the ideal heat exchanger for applications with viscous products.

-The scraped surface heat exchanger is designed for applications where fouling causes heat transfer rates to drop and for applications with viscous fluids.
+Scraped heat exchangers are designed for applications where fouling limits heat transfer and for applications with viscous fluids.

 - ASME VIII, Div.
 1